cchailloux/az-fell/README.md

 ### DONE

 - translate English words (occasionally, perhaps, etc.) into probability
-- with it, determine for today if the shop is a) open at all b) opening at what time c) closing at what tie
+- with it, determine for today if the shop is a) open at all b) opening at what time c) closing at what time
 - resize video when window changes

 ### TODO